Pond (Australian band)

-Pond are a psychedelic rock band from Perth, Western Australia, formed in 2008.
+Pond is an Australian psychedelic rock band from Perth, Western Australia, formed in 2008.
 Initially featuring a revolving line-up, since 2016 the band has consisted of Nick Allbrook, Jay Watson, Shiny Joe Ryan, Jamie Terry, and James Ireland.

 Pond is often heavily associated with fellow Perth-based psychedelic rock/pop band Tame Impala, as members of both groups are longtime close friends and collaborators.
-Watson is currently a full-time member of both acts.
+Watson is currently a full-time member of both acts and also releases solo albums under the name GUM.
 Lead singer Allbrook contributed to both bands from 2009 to 2013 before leaving Tame Impala to focus on Pond and his own solo career.
-Multi-instrumentalists Ryan and Ireland serve as crew members for Tame Impala's live act.
+Multi-instrumentalists Ryan and Ireland serve as crew members for Tame Impala's live act, and much like Allbrook and Watson, both also have solo careers.
 In addition, current Tame Impala members Kevin Parker, Cam Avery, and Julien Barbagallo are all former members of Pond.
-Parker continued to work with the band as its record producer until 2020, and Avery collaborated with Allbrook as the duo Allbrook/Avery.
+Parker continued to work with the band as its record producer until 2020, at which point the group began to produce on its own, and Avery collaborated with Allbrook as the duo Allbrook/Avery.
 Watson and Ireland sometimes collaborate under the name GUM & Ginoli, remixing songs originally recorded by other artists.

-As of 2022, Pond has released nine studio albums and one live album.
+As of November 2025, Pond has released ten studio albums and two live albums.